texcindy99/Arvato_Customer_Segmentation_Project/README.md

 ## Results <a name="results"></a>

 Different classifier such as LinearSVC and logistic regression are tested and finally XGBClassifier is chosen becasue it performs better on imbalanced data.
-Combining with downsampling, the final ROC score exceeds 0.8.
+Combining with downsampling, the final AUC score exceeds 0.9 on training data.
+Prediction on test results exceedes 0.7 on AUC score according to Kaggle competition feedbacks.

 ## Discussion <a name="discussion"></a>